enogosas/enogosas/README.md

 # Hello; Welcome 👋

-I’m a tech-savvy professional with hands-on experience in Cybersecurity Analysis & Awareness, IT Support, and Data Management.
-Passionate about promoting digital literacy, I thrive in roles that combine problem-solving, analytics, and user education.
-I apply my skills to protect systems, train users, and enhance IT efficiency through proactive, people-centered approaches.
+I’m a tech-savvy professional with expertise in Security Engineering, Security Architecture, and Controls, with additional hands-on experience in IT Support and Data Management.
+I focus on designing secure systems, implementing technical safeguards, and aligning security solutions with real-world business needs.
+Driven by a passion for digital literacy and user empowerment, I bridge the gap between complex cybersecurity frameworks and everyday awareness.
+I thrive in roles that combine problem-solving, strategic thinking, and education—working to strengthen system resilience and improve IT efficiency through people-centered, proactive approaches.

 ---